mhines-usgs/docker-aqcu-srs-report/README.md

 # docker-aqcu-srs-report
-Docker configuration to deploy the AQCU Sensor  report service in a Docker container
+Docker configuration to deploy the AQCU Sensor Reading Summary report service in a Docker container